Maginn Park

-Maginn Park is a football stadium located in Buncrana, County Donegal, Republic of Ireland.
+Maginn Park is a football stadium in Buncrana, County Donegal, Ireland.
 It is used by the amateur Inishowen Football League for staging cup finals and other important matches.
 During the 2017 League of Ireland season, the ground served as the temporary home of Derry City.

 Derry City

-Derry City played their home games at Maginn Park from the beginning of the 2017 season, due to renovation works at the Brandywell Stadium, Derry, Northern Ireland.
+Derry City played their home games at Maginn Park from the beginning of the 2017 season, due to renovation works at the Brandywell Stadium in Derry.
 The first League of Ireland match at the ground, against Limerick in March 2017, was abandoned after 25 minutes due to floodlight failure and torrential rain.
 The final match in October 2017 was a 1-1 draw against St. Patrick’s Athletic.